SANTA ROSA GREENWAY

 Santa Rosa’s Own Central Park

-The objective of the Santa Rosa Southeast Greenway initiative is to acquire and transform what is now a two-mile vacant and defunct freeway right-of-way owned by Caltrans and currently closed to the public into a new, 47-acre urban greenway park and open space for the largest city in Sonoma County.
+Sonoma Land Trust is partnering with the City of Santa Rosa to purchase the Southeast Greenway from Caltrans to transform what is now a two-mile abandoned freeway right-of-way into a new, 47-acre urban greenway park and open space amenity for the largest city in Sonoma County.

 Project documents for the Greenway, including the proposal as adopted through the City of Santa Rosa’s General Plan Amendment, can be viewed here.